PeterDevelops/tweeter/README.md

 # Tweeter Project

 Welcome to Tweeter!
 Tweeter allows users to post short messages known as "tweets" to share their thoughts with others.
-It uses a simple and easy interface composing and viewing tweets, mimicking the functionality of popular social media platforms like Twitter(aka X).
+It uses a simple and easy interface for composing and viewing tweets, mimicking the functionality of popular social media platforms like Twitter(aka X).

 ## Features
 - **Simple Interface:** Tweeter provides an intuitive interface for composing and viewing tweets.